Search

 a.k.a.
 Starting Higher on Bloom’s Taxonomy In my science courses I am working on re-framing the current curriculum into an inquiry framework.
 Often, the emphasis in planning & instruction is placed on the acquisition of background knowledge with higher order … Continue reading

-Reblogged from Granted, and…: UPDATE: Cool.
+UPDATE: Cool.
 This post was nominated and made the shortlist for Most Influential Post of 2012 by edublog.
 I’m really honored!
-Vote for me, if you’re so inclined, here.
-What if the earth moves and the … Continue reading
+What if the earth moves and the sun is at rest?
+What if gravity…

 How are you intelligent?